Shelf life of tires: what is it and how to extend their service life

 - Condition of the road.
 Pits, potholes and other defects of the road surface have a significant impact on the car.
 The more often the car runs into them, the less the tyres will last.

 - Complete set of tyres.
-All 4 tyres are of the same model, type and brand ensure uniform wear and increased service life.
+All 4 tyres are of the same model, type and brand to ensure uniform wear and increased service life.

 - Tyre age, or natural shelf life.
 Tyre operation life limited by the manufacturer applies even to cases when tyres are rarely used.
 They are still subject to oxidative process and gradual cracking.
 After the expiration date, tyre failure can occur at any critical moment.